 A table group typically gather tables in so called reporting units as defined in the underlying legal acts.
-Table groups can be nested in case another thematic classification may be applied.
+Table groups, referred also as templates, can be nested in case another thematic classification may be applied.

 A table is a graphical representation of information requirements and a format for data presentation.